neurosimata/seizy_ml/README.md

 - This is the step where the h5 data files will be filtered and large outliers will be removed.

 ```
-python cli.py preprocess
+seizyml preprocess
 ```

 5) **Generate model prections.**
 ```
-python cli.py predict
+seizyml predict
 ```
 - Here selected features will be extracted and model predictions will be generated using the selected model (model id can be found in the configuration settings file).

 6) **Verify seizures and adjust seizure boundaries.**
 - This will launch a prompt to allow for file selection for verification.
-- After the file selection, a GUI will be launched for seizure verfication and seizure boundary adjustment.
+- After file selection, a GUI will be launched for seizure verification and boundary adjustment.

 ```
-python cli.py verify
+seizyml verify
 ```

 <img src="docs/verify_gui.png" width="500">